Legal and regulatory framework

-Following a request by the President of the Eurogroup in March 2013, the Moneyval Committee of the Council of Europe in collaboration with Deloitte Italy, conducted an assessment of the effective implementation of customer due diligence procedures in the Cypriot banking sector.
-The relevant reports were presented in April 2013 and according to their findings, there was no reference to or indication of systemic deficiencies.
-The reports indicated that the standard building blocks of the anti money laundering and counter financing of terrorism framework in Cyprus are in place, the AML/CFT preventive measures and procedures in credit institutions are generally sound, and, overall, credit institutions exhibit a high level of compliance with the statutory and regulatory requirements, which in some areas are more demanding than the respective EU and international requirements.
-Nevertheless, some areas which require attention and are amenable to suggestions for further improvements are raised in the reports.
-In this context, the Cypriot authorities acted in full commitment on the necessary improvements and/or rectifications.
+Following a request by the President of the Eurogroup in March 2013, the Moneyval Committee of the Council of Europe, in collaboration with Deloitte Italy, conducted an assessment of the effective implementation of customer due diligence procedures in the Cypriot banking sector.
+The relevant reports were presented in April 2013 and according to their findings, there was no reference to or indication of systemic deficiencies, that the key building blocks of the Cyprus framework for preventing money laundering and terrorist financing are adequate and credit institutions have a high level of compliance with legal and regulatory requirements which in some cases are more stringent than the corresponding international and European requirements.
+However, the report mentions areas in need of further improvement and the Cypriot authorities committed to taking the necessary corrective measures.

 On 30 June 2013, the Cypriot authorities agreed with the Troika on an AML/CFT Action Plan within a specified and tight timeframe with a view to addressing deficiencies identified by Moneyval and Deloitte Italy.
 The aforesaid Action Plan has been appended as Annex 2 to the Memorandum of Understanding agreed with the Troika.
 In the context of the regular reviews conducted by Troika up until the completion of the program in 2016 of the progress achieved by Cyprus on the various agenda items, AML/CFT issues have been rated as compliant.